Rent the Haskell House

 Kye and Catherine raised their family in the House, building two additions at the back to accommodate their growing family.
 Neither addition remains.

-Their son, Hezikiah Haskell, Jr. died in the House in 1976 at the age of 79 and was buried at Evergreen Cemetery.
+Their son, Hezikiah Haskell, Jr. lived in the House until shortly before his death in 1976, at the age of 79.
+He is buried at Evergreen Cemetery.
 After his death, the Haskell family deeded the property to the City of Austin.
 The Parks and Recreation Department (PARD) repaired the House, added a bathroom, counter area and sink at the back, and operated a Senior Lunch Program there for several years during the late 1980s.

 Haskell House and the Story of Clarksville is a short documentary that chronicles the life of Hezekiah Haskell and his descendants and also tells the story of Clarksville.
 Commissioned by the Historic Preservation and Tourism Department within the City of Austin's Parks and Recreation Department, the film was produced and directed by Judy Maggio and filmed and edited by Woody Harrisson.